hjiang895/Problem-Set-3/README.md

 For instance, in this program you'll start by writing a construtor.
 Write it (about 4 lines), then compile.
 Keep fixing it until it compiles.
 Then try it out in the `main()` method by creating a `Team` object.
 Work on it until it compiles.
 Then move onto the next task, ensuring each time that it compiles before proceeding to the following task.

+You can push your changes to GitHub whenever you like.
+It is sometimes useful to use GitHub as a back-up.
+If your computer breaks or gets lost, you'll be very happy that you stored your partially completed code on GitHub.

 Finally, don't forget to write comments in your code.
 I will gladly give you partial credit for code that doesn't do exactly what it's supposed to do if you write comments explaining what you did and why.